Convex-Dev/design/papers/convex-whitepaper.md

 * Online shops and marketplaces were developed, some of which became giant businesses (Amazon)
 * Efficient access to information (Google)
-* Entertainment, games, media, communication and social activity (Facebook, Twitter, Instagram)
+* Entertainment, games, media and social activity (Facebook, Twitter, Instagram)
 * Many business activities and tools (GitHub, Salesforce, Slack)

 At the same time ideas were generated that hinted at the potential for economic value exchange *itself* to move to the Internet: